cse110-sp23-group19/cse110-sp23-group19/admin/meetings/041923-team-bonding-kickoff.md

 1. Discuss and finalize our brand
 2. Discuss and finalize our contract
-3. Talk about our video
+3. Discuss how we will be meeting, dates and things
-4. Talk about our group page
+4. Talk about our video
-5. Group bonding - among us + screenshot of zoom meeting
+5. Talk about our group page
-6. Where is our TA?
+6. Group bonding - among us + screenshot of zoom meeting